 Zinc, Vitamin B6, and Magnesium

 For younger men who are concerned with boosting their own natural testosterone production in order to enjoy enhanced strength, performance, and physique, there are plenty of vitamins and minerals that can help.

-There are several supplements, testosterone boosters that contain an ingredient called tribulus terrestris, which is an herbal preparation derived from a flowering plant that grows in many parts of the world.
+There are several supplements, testosterone boosters that contain an ingredient called Tribulus Terrestris, which is a herbal preparation derived from a flowering plant that grows in many parts of the world.

-The ingredient in tribulus terrestris that is believed to help enhance testosterone levels is a phytochemical known as saponin, and the higher the saponin concentration in the supplement, the more potent the product.
+The ingredient is Tribulus Terrestris which is believed to help enhance testosterone levels is a phytochemical known as saponin, and the higher the saponin concentration in the supplement, the more potent the product.

 In fact, some physicians believe that DHEA testing should be required for men who present with low natural testosterone production since it has fewer side effects and may be able to provide the same end result as exogenous testosterone.